UoMResearchIT/programming_with_python/_episodes/04-software_package_management.md

 {: .output}

 We can also specify the packages we want to install when creating an environment.
 When this is done conda will work out all the necessary supporting packages for you.
-For example, we will create the `myenv` environment again, this time installing the [spyder](https://www.spyder-ide.org/) IDE package, as well as the [pandas](https://pandas.pydata.org/) package, which we will need later:
+For example, we will create the `myenv` environment again, this time installing the [spyder](https://www.spyder-ide.org/) IDE package, as well as the [pandas](https://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/) packages, which we will need later:
 ~~~
-conda create --name myenv spyder pandas
+conda create --name myenv spyder pandas matplotlib
 ~~~
 {: .language-bash}
 This will warn you that you are about to overwrite another environment, press `[y]` to continue.
 Conda will then workout the new environment setup (which can take a little time), and then will list the packages which are to be downloaded, and those which will be installed, before asking if you wish to continue.
 Press `[y]` to continue, and then check that the environment exists and that the packages you expect are installed using `conda env list`, and `conda list myenv` as before.